 Clean Energy

 The Clean Energy Committee campaigns to combat climate change by transforming DC's energy sector.
-We are working on improving energy efficiency, replacing fracked gas in buildings with 100% renewable electricity, and moving away from vehicles that burn fossil fuels in favor of clean, electric vehicles.
-Furthermore, the committee seeks to bring the benefits of clean energy and energy efficiency to residents and businesses in all walks of life throughout the District.
+We are working on improving energy efficiency, replacing fracked gas in buildings with 100% renewable electricity, and supporting local generation of clean energy.
+The committee seeks to bring the benefits of clean energy and energy efficiency to residents and businesses in all walks of life throughout the District.
 Keeping in mind that the worst effects of climate change will be disproportionately experienced by underserved communities, the committee shapes its agenda and partners with other organizations to emphasize energy justice.

 Please take a look at our latest news for the committee's accomplishments and to see the work we do on our issue campaigns.